 What is an auto transport terminal?

-A terminal is a regional storage facility, usually secured lot that towing companies use.
+A terminal is a regional storage facility, usually a secured lot, that towing companies use.
 It is the place where vehicles are stored until a carrier picks them up.
-Terminals are usually located outside large metropolitan areas, often near your local airport or off major highways running through big cities.
+Most terminals are located outside large metropolitan areas, often near your local airport or off major highways running through big cities.
 It’s not unusual for more than one auto transport company to use the same terminal.

-Although often terminal-to-terminal could be a more affordable option, it’s not for everyone.
-For some people, the disadvantages outweigh the advantages of shipping a car to a terminal.
+Although terminal-to-terminal auto transport is often a more affordable option, it’s not for everyone.
+And for some car owners, the disadvantages will outweigh the advantages of shipping a car to a terminal.

-The next step to consider a possible disadvantage is paying storage fees.
+The next possible disadvantage is paying storage fees.
 In case you are not able to pick-up your vehicle within a certain time frame, you may incur storage charges.

-Terminal to terminal transport takes longer than door-to-door auto transport service.
+Terminal-to-terminal transport may take longer than door-to-door auto transport service.
 To avoid unpleasant surprises, check with your booking agent in advance.

 Another disadvantage of terminals is that they are not always fully secured.
 Your vehicle will be parked in an open air lot, exposed to the elements as well as possible vandalism and accidental damage.
 Most terminals are equipped with cameras, but often not with 24/7 security guard.

-Sometimes, if you’re moving to a hard to get location such as a village “trapped” in the mountains, terminal-to-terminal shipping might be your only option.
-Remote locations often mean higher prices for a door to door service or the option of leaving your car at a terminal.
+Sometimes, if you’re moving to a remote location such as a village nestled in the mountains, terminal-to-terminal shipping might be your only option.
+Door-to-door service, in this case, would be an extremely pricey and difficult to arrange endeavor.

-If you need to drop off or pick up your vehicle at an exact date convenient for you, and at the same time don’t mind driving a few extra miles, then terminal-to-terminal shipping is for you.
+Also, if you can’t be around for your vehicle’s pick up and at the same time don’t mind driving a few extra miles, then terminal-to-terminal shipping is for you.

-If you decide to opt for terminal-to-terminal shipping, you will be responsible for delivering your vehicle to a designated storage facility where it will be picked up by a carrier.
-A trucker then will deliver it to a terminal closest to your destination location where you will be able to pick it up.
+When you opt for terminal-to-terminal shipping, you will be responsible for delivering your vehicle to a designated storage facility.
+From there, a carrier will pick it up and drop it off at a terminal closest to your destination location.